Frequently Asked Questions—SSHRC Postdoctoral Fellowships

 Is it possible to hold a SSHRC Postdoctoral Fellowship if I have already held a Banting Postdoctoral Fellowship?

 If you have previously held a Banting Postdoctoral Fellowship, you are not eligible to apply for a SSHRC Postdoctoral Fellowship.
-However, the reverse could be possible.
+However, having previously held a SSHRC Postdoctoral Fellowship does not make you ineligible to apply for a Banting Postdoctoral Fellowship.
 See other eligibility restrictions on the Banting Postdoctoral Fellowships website for more information.